questocat/laravel-referral/README.md

 Route::get('/', 'HomeController@index')->middleware('referral');
 ```

-Now you can create the user
+Now you can create the user:

 ```php
 $user = new App\User();